Plant and soil sciences graduates are crucial to meeting society’s need for food,

 world, help produce a stable and safe food supply or protect and utilize our nation’s

 Agronomic sales representative

 Precision agriculture specialist

-awarded by the Department of Plant and Soil Sciences this year.
+awarded by the Department of Plant and Soil Sciences each year

 The Department of Plant and Soil Sciences is a leader in the field of precision agriculture